 The Nicaragua initiative began in 2009 when Sofia Essayan-Perez, a then grade 9 student, proposed that The Study adopt a sister school called the Diria Institute in a rural village in Diria, Nicaragua.
 Since then, our project has expanded to include 3 key elements: a scholarship program, a community service trip and annual school improvements.
 Along the way, this initiative has been awarded the Moulton Student Global Citizenship Grant and the Sparkfun Community Partnership grant.

 We offer a full scholarship to a graduating female student of the Diria Institute to go to university.
 The scholarship is for $5000 US and covers their 5-year undergraduate degree including tuition, transportation, books and lunches.
 Students at The Study are responsible to raise the funds needed to send these girls to school and to choose the recipient of the yearly scholarship award.
 A qualitative and quantitative approach is taken on 3 categories: grades, community service and degree of poverty.
 The applicants submit a written application and answer specific questions, which are then read by the student selection committee.
-We are very proud to say that since the inception of the scholarship program, we have had 13 graduates.
-Currently we have 9 students that we are sponsoring, and will be choosing the 2023 recipient in February.
+We are very proud to say that since the inception of the scholarship program, we have had 15 graduates.
+Currently we have 12 students that we are sponsoring.

 Community Service Trip